marintoro/Rainbow/README.md

 This scheme allowed us to use R-IQN Ape-X for the task of autonomous driving using [CARLA](http://carla.org/) as environment.
-That led me to win the
+That led us to win the
 [CARLA Challenge](https://carlachallenge.org/results-challenge-2019/)
 on Track 2 *Cameras Only* showing the strength of R-IQN Ape-X as a general algorithm.